What is a Data Breach? 7 Most Common Causes of Data Breach

 Recommended: Top 10 SSL Certificate Security Best Practices

-Upon installation, the ransomware uses the designated computer or network as its victim, encrypting files and rendering them inoperable unless a decryption key is provided, which is commonly the ransom paid to the attacker.
+Upon installation, the ransomware uses the designated computer or network as its victim, encrypting files and rendering them inoperable unless a decryption key is provided, commonly the ransom paid to the attacker.

 Ransomware is highly contagious and may infect systems at similar businesses or customers.
 It can easily exploit weaknesses in old software versions or poor security measures.

-Attackers can target any type of organization, irrespective of its size, like companies, healthcare institutions, government agencies, schools or educational institutions, with the intention of gaining financially or disrupting the organization’s business or causing damage to its operations.
+Attackers can target any organization, irrespective of its size, like companies, healthcare institutions, government agencies, schools, or educational institutions, to gain financially or disrupt the organization’s business or cause damage to its operations.

 Solutions:

-Organizations should consider creating emphasis on security consciousness training for employees in order to teach them the risks of ransomware and how to distinguish between suitable and suspicious emails, attachments and links.
+Organizations should consider emphasizing security consciousness training for employees to teach them the risks of ransomware and how to distinguish between suitable and suspicious emails, attachments, and links.

 Software patching and updates that perpetually go and fix the existing vulnerabilities are key to decreasing the risk of ransomware and other malware exploitation.

-Using strengthened cybersecurity controls, notably those involving endpoint protection, network segmentation, and intrusion detection systems, allows identification and blocking of ransomware attacks before they manage to result in substantial damages.
+Using strengthened cybersecurity controls, notably, those involving endpoint protection, network segmentation, and intrusion detection systems, allows the identification and blocking of ransomware attacks before they manage to result in substantial damages.

 It is also very important for institutions to ensure that they have a way of keeping updated backups of their critical data and systems which are stored securely and tested at regular intervals for authenticity.

-A ransomware attack can be addressed with a holistic incident response plan that has procedures for containment, recovery, and communications, which will let the body recover quickly without necessarily paying the ransom.
+A ransomware attack can be addressed with a holistic incident response plan with containment, recovery, and communications procedures, which will let the body recover quickly without necessarily paying the ransom.

 Improper Configuration and Exposure via APIs